hackeryarn/blog/content/post/the-right-abstraction-for-lambdas.md

 "duplication is far cheaper than the wrong abstraction".
 But that doesn't mean you should give up the search for the right abstraction.

-Serverless addresses some of these issues by letting you share code in the same project.
+[The Serverless Framework](https://serverless.com/) addresses some of these issues by letting you share code in the same project.
 However, it requires you to completely change how you process requests.
 You can't rely on the same set of battle tested libraries that you use everywhere else.
 If you later decide to switch to a microservice architecture, you need to change large portions of your handlers.
+[The Serverless Framework](https://serverless.com/) alone isn't enough.

 ## The Right Abstractions